x20xCurtiZx21x/Blackjack/README.md

 ## Future Plans
 - Local Multiplayer
-- Level-Up System(That will transfer progress from Shut the Box)
+- Level-Up System(That will transfer progress similar to my Shut the Box)
 - Betting System

 ## Version History